mashrufehsan/w3-beego-assignment/README.md

         httpport  = Port to run the application runmode   = Mode to run the application (e.g., dev, prod) CatAPIKey = Your Cat API Key
+        SubID = An ID to identify a user (e.g., mashruf, shanto)
         ```
 3. **Install dependencies:**
     ```bash